A highly consistent and accurate scale for data-focused users, if you can forgive the dated software and premium price.

 The InBody Dial H30 is a specialized body composition scale that uses an 8-point tactile electrode system (feet and hands) with triple-frequency bioelectrical impedance analysis (BIA) to deliver more consistent results than typical smart scales.
 Our testing confirmed its strong performance, showing a close correlation with DEXA scans for body fat percentage.
 The hardware is robust and built to last.
 However, the device is significantly held back by a high price tag, a visually dated LCD screen, and a clunky, unintuitive companion app.
 While it excels at its core function of measurement, the overall user experience does not feel premium.

-Recommended Moderate Clinical Evidence FDA Registered
+Recommended Moderate Clinical Evidence Not FDA Regulated

-InBody Dial H30 Smart Body Composition Scale
+InBody Dial H30

 InBody

-85 /100
+84 /100

 Our Score